pieteroskam/autopilot/README.md

 If your computer doesnt recognize the device when you plug it in, you need to install the CP210x driver.
 It can be downloaded here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

 ## For use in the arduino SDK V2.

+1. Download and install Arduini IDE V2 https://www.arduino.cc/en/software
-1. Go to tools->boards manager and search for esp32.
+2. Go to tools->boards manager and search for esp32.
 Install the esp32 by Espressif Systems.
-2. Create a folder named autopilot_basic.
+3. Create a folder named autopilot_basic.
    - In this folder, Put all the files (with .ino, .cpp and .h extension) from the repository.
    - Open autopilot_ble.ino with the arduino IDE
-3. Select your board (My case DEVKIT ESP32) and COM port.
+4. Select your board (My case DEVKIT ESP32) and COM port.
 If the ESP boards cant be selected. please add ESP to the arduino IDE
 Run

 Now open te app on your phone.
 It will search for a bluetooth device called autopilot.
 When its found, connect to it.